eu-ge-ne/enrouter-docs/apps/web/src/app/docs/vite/content.md

 corresponding plugin provided.

-Therefore, we need to tell Vite to ignore `virtual:enrouter` and do not try to "precompile" it, by adding it to `optimizeDeps.exclude`:
+Therefore, we need to tell Vite to ignore `virtual:enrouter` and do not try to "precompile" it.
+We just add it to `optimizeDeps.exclude`:

 ```ts
 // vite.config.ts